 For example, Great Danes are relatively low shedding dogs.
 But because Great Danes are the biggest purebred dogs in the world, they’re classified as moderate to heavy shedders.
 There’s just so much dog that consistent coat maintenance is necessary.

-When to Visit the Vet?
+Excessive Shedding: When to Visit the Vet?

 Shedding in your Rottweiler is normal.
 However, I can understand how alarming it can be if your dog starts to excessively shed out of nowhere.
-That being said, when is it time to visit your local veterinarian?
+That being said, when is it time to visit your local vet?

 There are plenty of health issues that may lead to excessive shedding, such as infections or Cushing’s Disease.
 In some cases, it can even be trauma to a specific region of the body or even hypothyroidism in your Rottweiler.